 Relapse and Recovery

-You have seen this before, it seems like a never ending cycle and all you want for them is a happy, joyous, and free life.
+You have seen this before, it seems like a never-ending cycle, and all you want for them is a happy, joyous, and free life.
 You have noticed your loved one has stopped making progress in their recovery and has not been to a meeting, been in the book, or talked with their sponsor.
-They have been acting strange, it has been a year since they picked up and they are hanging out with “that” person again, when you know that person isn’t strong in their recovery.
+They have been acting strange, and it has been a year since they picked up, and they are hanging out with “that” person again when you know that person isn’t strong in their recovery.

-You now feel lost, hopeless and not sure how this could happen.
-You thought the words, “I think he or she relapsed” would never come to mind.
+You now feel lost, hopeless, and not sure how this could happen.
+You thought the words “relapse” would never come to mind.
 You don’t understand, they were doing so well, or at least you thought they were.
-Relapse is a difficult part of recovery but it can happen to anyone and it is nothing to beat yourself up over.
+Relapse is a difficult part of recovery, but it can happen to anyone, and it is nothing to beat yourself up over.

 Why Does Relapse Happen?

-Your loved one may have suffered a relapse because they have been faced with a challenge they feel reluctant or incapable of dealing with.
-This can be something like making amends to people they would rather not contact or working with a new comer.
-The lack of progress made in their program will make their life feel uncomfortable and they’ll start to become irritable.
+Your loved one may have suffered a relapse because they have faced a challenge they feel reluctant or incapable of dealing with.
+The challenge may be losing a job or relationship, a bout of depression or anxiety, and many other things that can happen in life.
+The lack of progress made in their program will make their life feel uncomfortable, and they’ll start to become irritable.
 You’ll start to notice old behaviors begin to surface again when they turn to dysfunctional coping mechanisms to deal with how they are feeling.

-It is possible for your loved one to bury their internal pain, but it will continue to manifest inside them creating emotional instability.
-They will start presenting angry or agitate sides of themselves and they will become unpredictable and seek isolation.
-If you would like more information on relapse and how it can be prevented read The Warning Signs.
+Your loved one can bury their internal pain, but it will continue to manifest inside them, creating emotional instability.
+They will start presenting angry or agitate sides of themselves, and they will become unpredictable and seek isolation.
+If you would like more information on relapse and how it can be prevented, read the warning signs of relapse.

 It is heartbreaking knowing your loved one has relapsed after they have accomplished long-term sobriety.
-Don’t be hard on them, they are already beating themselves up about it.
+Please don’t be hard on them.
+They are already beating themselves up about it.
 Try and help them by talking with them, getting them to a meeting, or reading a daily reflection.
-However, don’t assume they have relapsed, have an open and honest conversation with them about it first.
+However, please don’t assume they have relapsed, have an open and honest conversation about it first.
 If they have relapsed and it’s obvious, well, that’s another story.

 How Should I Confront Them?

-When you feel your loved one has relapsed you need to keep in mind about how they are feeling.
-They are expected to feel guilty, remorseful, and embarrassed about their slip up.
+When you feel your loved one has relapsed, you need to keep in mind how they feel.
+They are expected to feel guilty, remorseful, and embarrassed about their slip-up.
 They are undoubtedly going to feel negative and feel like they disappointed you.
-If they continue to be overwhelmed with embarrassment it will be begin to sap their motivation.
+If they continue to be overwhelmed with embarrassment, it will begin to sap their motivation.

-They are going to need all the love and support they can get from you in order to gain the strength to get clean and sober once again.
-Ask them if they would like to come and talk, make them feel comfortable, remind them you have no room for judgement and are only there to help.
-Tell them to not be ashamed, they have only faced a small hindrance, and the only real failure in life is giving up.
+They will need all the love and support they can get from you to gain the strength to get clean and sober once again.
+Ask them if they would like to come and talk, make them feel comfortable, remind them you have no room for judgment and are only there to help.
+Tell them not to be ashamed, they have only faced a small hindrance, and the only real failure in life is giving up.

 How Do I Offer the Right Help?

-It is going to be hard to find the right thing to say when talking to your loved one about their relapse.
-You may fear if you bring up your reservations they will feel disrespected or overlook your concerns.
+It will be hard to find the right thing to say when talking to your loved one about their relapse.
+You may fear if you bring up your reservations, they will feel disrespected or overlook your concerns.
 You are going to be confused and unsure how to be loving and supportive.
 If you don’t know how to start, begin by asking for honesty and listen.

-When listening to them remember, having a shoulder to lean on is much more important than giving them advice- you are not there to try and “fix” them; ask if they would like to go to a meeting, so they are surrounded by people who understand.
-The simplicity of your loved one being surrounded by an encouraging and supportive group of people at a meeting will be an enormous help to their recovery.
-Before the meeting encourage them to talk about their feelings because, as they already know, the people in the meeting are also willing to listen and help without judgement.
+When listening to them, remember that having a shoulder to lean on is much more important than giving them advice- you are not there to try and “fix” them; ask if they would like to go to a meeting to surround themselves with people who understand.
+The simplicity of your loved one having an encouraging and supportive group of people at a meeting will be an enormous help to their recovery.
+Before the meeting, please encourage them to talk about their feelings.
+People in the meeting are also willing to listen and help without judgment.